Investigating the Effects of Random Sampling on Allele Frequencies (AQA A Level Biology): Revision Note

 • This change in the expected offspring genotype ratio that occurs in a small breeding population is known as genetic drift

-• The table below shows some example results from 24 random '"matings"
+• The table below shows some example results from 24 random "matings"

-• If these results now represent the alleles in a new population, the ratio of red and white alleles are different from the 24 red alleles and 24 white alleles in the original population:
+• If these results now represent the alleles in a new population, the ratio of red and white alleles is different from the 24 red alleles and 24 white alleles in the original population:

 • Number of red alleles in new population = 5 x 2 (from RR) + 7 (from Rr) = 17